jeremy-cc/solarch-assoc/README.md

 ###### DynamoDB

-1. Is a fast NoSQL DB service
+1. Is a fast NoSQL DB service backed by SSD drives
 2. Supports documents AND key/value pairs.
 Good fit for Web / Mobile / Game / IoT
 3. Stored on SSD, spread across 3 different facilities (not necessarily AZ's)
 4. Supports Eventually Consistent Reads (1s consistency), Strongly-consistent reads (returns all data which was successfully written prior to read)